telerik/winforms-docs/richtexteditor/ui-for-applying-rich-text-formatting/context-menu.md

 End Class

 ````
 {{endregion}}

-Now you can simply assign the instance of your class to the __ContentBuilder__ property of the context menu:
+No,w you can simply assign the instance of your class to the __ContentBuilder__ property of the context menu:

 #### Assinging Builder

 {{source=..\SamplesCS\RichTextEditor\UI\ContextMenuCode.cs region=AssignCustomContextMenuBuilder}}
 {{source=..\SamplesVB\RichTextEditor\UI\ContextMenuCode.vb region=AssignCustomContextMenuBuilder}}

 ````C#
 Telerik.WinControls.RichTextEditor.UI.ContextMenu contextMenu = (Telerik.WinControls.RichTextEditor.UI.ContextMenu)this.radRichTextEditor1.RichTextBoxElement.ContextMenu;
 contextMenu.ContentBuilder = new CustomContextMenuContentBuilder();